 Just look up the name of your favorite perfume into the Environmental Working Group’s Skin Deep Cosmetics Database and see how toxic it really is!
 I was pretty shocked when I realized that my “refreshing” perfumes and body sprays with their “natural and botanical extracts” were actually full of carcinogens and other toxic chemicals!

-After ridding the shelf of doom in my bathroom of toxic products and trying to freshen and purify the air indoors, I didn’t want to be putting those chemicals on my body, breathing them in, or filling the air inside the house with them.
+After going through all of the personal care products in my bathroom to get rid of ones with questionable ingredients and trying to freshen and purify the air indoors, I didn’t want to be putting those chemicals on my body, breathing them in, or filling the air inside the house with them.
 So, I did without the perfume for awhile, but I missed being able to put on something nice-smelling every morning.

 The Non-Toxic Version of Perfume